demery/hebrumerator/README.md

 # Hebrumerator

-Convert Arabic numerals to Hebrew and the also the other way too.
+Convert Arabic numerals to Hebrew and also the other way too.

 ## Install